 The following table shows the summary of the actual and forecasts and actual and forecast for the weekly change in the S & P 500 for the year 2017.

-Source: FRED, S&P 500, weekly, aggregation method – end of period
+Source: FRED, S&P 500, weekly, aggregation method – end of period, and author’s calculations.

 GDP GROWTH RATE

-(NEW) The week ending 25 August has been hectic.
-The source of the churn is Trump’s Tweets followed by commentators attempting to identify the true meaning of his comments and their effects.
-What is clear is that the trade war continues unabated, the FED is doing its best to read the tea-leaves about the effect on GDP from all the variables affecting the U.S. economy, and Trump and the White House refuse to accept any responsibility for the turmoil.
+(NEW) What is clear is that the trade war continues unabated, the FED is doing its best to read the tea-leaves about the effect on GDP from all the variables affecting the U.S. economy, and Trump and the White House refuse to accept any responsibility for the turmoil.

 During Trump’s campaign, he asserted that he alone would undertake policies that would increase the growth rate of GDP to 3 – 4% per year.
 His promise included moving jobs back to the U.S., a large increase in infrastructure expenditures, and the promised ‘Wall.’
 These promises may come to pass, but in the meantime the actual and expected growth rates are shown below.